Joker playlist: Check out the songs Joaquin Phoenix listened to in make-up

 Manu Chao – ‘Bong Bong’

-‘Joker’ be available on 4K, Blu-ray, Limited Edition Amazon Exclusive 4K & Blu-ray Steel Book, Limited Edition tradewide 4K & Blu-ray Steel Book, and DVD on February 10.
+‘Joker’ will be available on 4K, Blu-ray, Limited Edition Amazon Exclusive 4K & Blu-ray Steel Book, Limited Edition tradewide 4K & Blu-ray Steel Book, and DVD on February 10.
 Get it on Digital Download now